CollabBoard-Team-Full-Stack-Development/CollabBoard-Full-Stack-Development-Commits-/README.md

 ---

-# Install Backend Dependencies
+# Backend Installation

-Open a terminal and navigate to the server directory:
+Navigate to the server:

 ```bash
 cd server